giorgioarcara/fingerprinting_tutorial_omega/README.md

 # fingerprinting_tutorial_omega

 These scripts accompany the article "The influence of the head model on magnetoencephalography-derived functional connectivity fingerprinting", by Matthias Schelfhout, Thomas Hinault, Sara Lago, Giorgio Arcara, Enrico Amico, Matteo Fraschini, and Daniele Marinazzo.
+Note that scripts are changed so that only Theta band is included.

 files are meant to be used as follow